Topical steroid withdrawl

 Acupuncture is also a part of my approach for treating TSW.

-Like herbal medicine, the acupuncture is personalized to address the specific imbalances causing the TSW.
+Like herbal medicine, acupuncture is personalized to address the specific imbalances causing the TSW.

-The acupuncture point prescribtion will regulate the flow of Qi and blood, clear Heat and Toxicity, and address Dampness.
+The acupuncture point prescription will regulate the flow of Qi and blood, clear Heat and Toxicity, and address Dampness.